napnapnapnap/wowsimsexporter-wotlk-335/README.md

 **Getting the addon**

-Use the greed "Code" button and download the ZIP file.
+Use the green "Code" button and download the ZIP file.

 Extract the `wowsimsexporter-wotlk-3.3.5-main` folder inside `interface\addons` and rename it to `WowSimsExporter`